Navigate the snow-covered valleys on a sled pulled by dogs for a unique, magical experience – an ideal excursion for families!

 How old do you need to be to ride on the sled?

 If it’s your first ever ride with sled dogs, the minimum age is 2 years, accompanied by parents of course.
-In some centres children over the age of 8 are permitted to drive the sled with the guide.
+In some centers children over the age of 8 are permitted to drive the sled with the guide.

 What is the maximum weight or number of people?